 How to Understand Political Correctness

-In more complex and broad definitions of the term politically correct, we have to consider:
+In more complex and broad definitions of the term politically correct, we have to consider all these equally important aspects of political correctness in practice:

 - How “what PC means” changes with time, geographic location, and culture.
 For example, how PC in NAZI Germany is different than PC in post WWI America, is different than PC under Obama in 2016, is different than PC after 2001 under Bush, is different than PC at a diversity rally in Manhattan, is different than PC at a NASCAR event in the American South.